 Explore our database of current grant recipients

-View or download pdf of ICRF research grants newly awarded in 2022 (as of September 1, 2022).
+View or download a pdf of ICRF research grants newly awarded in 2025

 ICRF Grants Awarded By Year:

-View or download an ICRF research grant awards table from the 2004-2005 funding cycle to the present:
+View or download an ICRF research grants list from the 2004-2005 funding cycle to the present:

 “ICRF support of my research was extremely important in the development of Doxil®, a highly effective form of targeted chemotherapy.”